The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 - Develop an MSSEI self-assessment plan that details how control requirements are implemented.

-- Gather feedback and recommendations for meeting control requirements by engaging the MSSEI Assessment Service with the Information Security Office (for PL2 systems only).
+- Gather feedback and recommendations for meeting control requirements by engaging the MSSEI Assessment Service with the Information Security Office (for UC P4 systems only).

 - Notify service providers (both internal campus resources and 3rd-party vendors) of the protection level assigned to the data and systems that they support, so that they clearly understand the MSSEI security requirements.